 Public goods often are poorly provided in states characterized by violence and weak institutions.
 In several papers, I use field or lab-in-the-field experiments to examine how ethnic identity and corruption affect the provision of public goods in Afghanistan.

 How does individuals’ willingness to aid non-coethnics change when confronted by their physical presence?

 We investigate the role of other-regarding preferences in ethnic bias in an experiment in Kabul, Afghanistan.
 Drawing on interdisciplinary behavioral research, we argue that in-person exposure to non-coethnics affects ethnic identification differently than descriptive cues of non-coethnics.
 Non-Pashtun minorities give equally to a hospital serving the Pashtun majority as a hospital benefitting non-Pashtuns when Pashtuns are not physically present, but decrease giving to the Pashtun hospital by 25% when they waited alongside Pashtuns for the experiment.
 This decrease is driven by subjects who were randomly assigned to wait longer with Pashtuns, but only if they cannot speak Pashto, suggesting that interethnic contact highlights differences in descent-based attributes and increases in-group identification.
 Our findings provide evidence on the role of the psychological mechanism leading to in-group bias in casual, everyday interactions in a post-conflict society, with implications for studying the nature of ethnic bias in political and economic behavior.
-(Condra et al. 2017a)
+(Condra and Linardi forthcoming)

 How should we understand the power of Muslim clerics to motivate collective action?